-NOTE: THIS CRYPTO-ASSET WHITE PAPER HAS NOT BEEN APPROVED BY ANY COMPETENT AUTHORITY IN ANY MEMBER STATE OF THE EUROPEAN UNION.
-THE PERSON SEEKING ADMISSION TO TRADING IS SOLELY RESPONSIBLE FOR THE CONTENT OF THIS CRYPTO-ASSET WHITE PAPER ACCORDING TO THE EUROPEAN UNION'S MARKETS IN CRYPTO-ASSET REGULATION (MICA).
+NOTE: THIS CRYPTO-ASSET WHITE PAPER HAS NOT BEEN APPROVED BY ANY COMPETENT AUTHORITY IN ANY MEMBER STATE OF THE EUROPEAN ECONOMIC AREA.
+THE PERSON SEEKING ADMISSION TO TRADING IS SOLELY RESPONSIBLE FOR THE CONTENT OF THIS CRYPTO-ASSET WHITE PAPER ACCORDING TO THE EUROPEAN ECONOMIC AREA'S MARKETS IN CRYPTO-ASSET REGULATION (MICA).

-LCX is voluntarily filing a MiCA-compliant whitepaper for Bitcoin (BTC), even though BTC is classified as "Other Crypto-Assets" under the Markets in Crypto-Assets Regulation (MiCA).
-Unlike Asset-Referenced Tokens (ARTs), Electronic Money Tokens (EMTs), or Utility Tokens, Bitcoin does not legally require a MiCA whitepaper.
-However, MiCA allows service providers to publish a whitepaper voluntarily to enhance transparency, regulatory clarity, and investor confidence.
+LCX is voluntarily submitting this MiCA-compliant whitepaper for Bitcoin (BTC), which is classified as an "Other Crypto-Asset" under Regulation (EU) 2023/1114 on Markets in Crypto-Assets (MiCA).
+Unlike Asset-Referenced Tokens (ARTs), Electronic Money Tokens (EMTs), or Utility Tokens, BTC is not subject to a mandatory whitepaper requirement.
+However, pursuant to Article 6(1), second subparagraph of MiCA, service providers may voluntarily publish a whitepaper to promote transparency, regulatory clarity, and investor confidence.
+This document provides key disclosures regarding Bitcoin's characteristics, associated risks, and the regulatory framework under which LCX facilitates BTC-related services within the EU/EEA.